Customizing your choropleth map

-After explaining the Annotate options, there's only one tab left: Design.
+After we worked through the Annotate options, there's only one tab left: Design.

 In this last tab, you can decide in which layout your chart should be published.
 Should it come in the Datawrapper design?
 Or (if you or your organization decided to style a chart) in the design of your organization?

 You can also enable Social Sharing here.
 If you do that, the share buttons for Facebook, LinkedIn and Twitter will appear on the top-right corner of your map.

 In this tutorial, we gave a quick overview of all the options that you have to customize your Choropleth map.
 You can find more detailed explanations about the color palette, tooltips and custom map keys in other articles.